Composing Parts for Expressive Object Generation: Conclusion

 Here $\delta$ is a hyperparameter, and $K$ is the number of parts. is This condition is robust in finding the localized parts (See Sec.~\ref{sec:analysis} for ablation).
-For the parts $\bp_i$, which are localized, we normalize the cross-attention map.
-We follow a dot-product-based protocol to assign each of the K clusters in the attention map to a part, unlike the average attention protocol in the previous works~\cite{patashnik2023localizing, ge2023expressive}.
+For the parts $\bp_i$, which are localized, we normalize the cross-attention map:

-We find that dot product of normalized cross attention scores $\hat{\bm_{j}}$ for each token with self-attention masks $\mathbf{\hat{M}}_j$ works better, as the attention maps in Part-Unet are noisy.
-Still, they are often correct for the regions which are localized in one specific area only (Refer Suppl.
-Sec.).
+We follow a dot-product-based protocol to assign each K cluster in the self-attention masks to a part, unlike the average attention protocol in the previous works~\cite{patashnik2023localizing, ge2023expressive}.
+We find that dot product of normalized cross attention scores $\hat{\bm}_{j}$ for each token with self-attention masks $\mathbf{\hat{M}}_j$ works better, as the attention maps in Part U-Net are noisy.
+Still, they are often correct for the regions that are localized in one specific area only (Suppl.
+Fig.~\ref{fig:attention-eval}).
 Hence, the dot product protocol favors those maps that are only localized in some areas of the image and don't have high attention values across all parts of the object.
-After obtaining the dot product scores for each part we assign $\hat{\mathbf{M}}_j$ to $\bp_i$ with highest scores.
+After obtaining the dot product scores for each part, we assign $\hat{\mathbf{M}}_j$ to $\bp_i$ with the highest scores.
 The mask for the part $\bp_i$ is finally given as the following:

 Here $\epsilon$ is the hyperparameter which controls the minimum similarity required between the attention mask and the part token.
 We combine the additional attention masks unassigned to any token, and name them as the background (other) token $\mathbf{M}_{b}$.
-In the following sections, we evaluate the generated part token masks as zero-shot unsupervised part segmentation (See Fig.~\ref{fig:part-masks-qual}).